PapitomasterDeveloper/html-handbook/4-The-document-heading.md

 My opinion is that this is now bad practice.
 Let `script` live in the `head` tag.

-In modern JavaScript we have an alternative this is more performant than keeping the script at the bottom of the page -- the `defer` attribute: <!-- you may want to say something here about absolute vs relative path references; maybe refer to the 'base' discussion further down the page -->
+In modern JavaScript we have an alternative this is more performant than keeping the script at the bottom of the page -- the `defer` attribute.
+This is an example that loads a `file.js` file, relative to the current URL:

 ```html
 <script defer src="file.js"></script>